ElektraInitiative/libelektra/doc/decisions/header_include.md

 The decision highlights the difference between installed and non-installed headers.
 The main driving factor for using `""` at all was that including a non-installed private header with `<>` would be unexpected, since non-installed headers shouldn't be in the (standard) include-path.
+This distinction also makes it easier to ensure that non-installed headers are not accidentally included in installed ones.

 See also considered alternatives.

 ## Implications

-- All installed headers must be put into `build/include`.
+- All installed headers (and only those) must be put into `src/include/elektra`.
-- Non-installed headers meanwhile must be kept next to the `.c` files that use them (e.g. `src/libs/mylib`).
+- There must not be any `#include <internal/...>`s anywhere within `src/include/elektra`.

 ## Related Decisions